europeana/europeana-portal-collections/README.md

 [derailed_benchmarks](https://github.com/schneems/derailed_benchmarks):
 * Size of bundled gems in production environment
 * Memory allocation and IPS of search results and record pages

+First ensure that you have initialised a `profiling` environment, and have services running, e.g. by following the "Quick Start with Docker" instructions above.

 Run benchmarks with: `bin/benchmark`